ysondh/PCF-EmailDuplicateCheck-/README.md

 # PCF Email Address Duplicate Detection Control

 This PCF (PowerApps Component Framework) control is designed specifically for Model-Driven Apps within the Power Platform environment.
+This control utilises fLuentUI Component Packages to replicate the Model Driven App Interface.
 It replaces the standard out-of-the-box email control for the contact entity, providing real-time duplicate detection functionality.